When does the PWBA Tour season begin?

 What equipment can I use during PWBA competition?

 Only registered products may be used during PWBA competition.
-A full list can be found by clicking here or visiting the Format and Product Registration page.
+A full list can be found on the Format and Product Registration page of PWBA.com.

-A complete copy of the Official PWBA Rules and Regulations can be found here.
-Some key rules changes that will start in 2018 include:
+A complete copy of the Official PWBA Rules and Regulations can be found on PWBA.com.
+Some key rules changes that will start in 2019:

 I see there will be an event near me.
 How much does it cost to attend a PWBA tournament?